Set up and register your business in the UK

 Registering your business

 Business registration is commonly referred to as “incorporation” in the UK.
-If you’re incorporating your business, you must register it as a company with the UK government agency, Companies House.
+If you’re incorporating your business, you must register it as a company with the government organisation responsible for registration of companies in the UK, Companies House.

 Check what type of business is right for you